North Carolina FC: Move to the NASL

 In 2013 the NASL's format changed to a split season, and though the RailHawks finished with the most points in the league, they finished 2nd in both the Spring and Fall seasons and did not make the Soccer Bowl.
 However, they defeated MLS teams LA Galaxy and Chivas USA to advance to the quarterfinals of the US Open Cup.
 In 2014, the RailHawks again defeated Chivas USA and Los Angeles Galaxy to reach quarterfinals of the US Open Cup, but fell just short of reaching the NASL playoffs.

-In 2015, the club saw a change in ownership as local owner Steve Malik took over the team from Traffic Sports.
-During a press conference on October 30, 2015, the ambitious local owner said, “Our goal is to take the RailHawks to the highest level through additional investment in marketing, players and staffing.
-We are excited to lead our community in working together to give the Triangle a world-class soccer team.”
+In 2015, the club saw a change in ownership as local businessman Steve Malik took over the team from Traffic Sports.
+During a press conference on October 30, 2015, the ambitious local owner said, "Our goal is to take the RailHawks to the highest level through additional investment in marketing, players and staffing.
+We are excited to lead our community in working together to give the Triangle a world-class soccer team."

 New faces in the front office were matched with the new faces on the field.
 The RailHawks had a big year in 2016 with the addition of forwards Omar Bravo and Matt Fondy.
 Bravo, the biggest signing in club history, provided senior leadership and immense experience to the team, as he left C.D.
 Guadalajara as the team's all-time leading scorer.
 Though the RailHawks missed the playoffs again, with a 7W-5D-10L record, they again made an impressive Open Cup run, reaching the fourth round where they lost a tight 1–0 game to the New England Revolution of MLS.
 In the third round, the RailHawks eliminated the Charlotte Independence with a 5–0 win that saw Carolina score five extra-time goals in the thrilling match.
 The score set a US Open Cup record for the most goals scored by a single team in extra time.